killbib-coder/RSS-to-EPUB/README.md

 ## Description :

 This project retrieves RSS feeds from one or more websites, converts them into EPUB format, and automatically transfers the resulting EPUB files to a local Nginx server.
 Additionally, it updates the index file to provide easy access to the newly created EPUB files.
+This project was born out of the need to deliver news content to eReaders.

 ## How to use :